 High blood sugar

-Over time, very high blood sugar may cause:
+Over time, extremely high blood sugar may lead to the following symptoms:

 - unexplained weight loss